 Carpets can make a home feel cozy, and they help with noise-dampening, which makes them a great choice for rooms above bedrooms.
 However, carpets are notorious for getting dirty.
 While you vacuum regularly, you also need to clean your carpets.
-Before you try it yourself, however, check out these four complications of DIY carpet cleaning.
+Before you try it yourself, however, check out these four complications of Colorado Springs DIY carpet cleaning.

 1. Too Much Shampoo